 These ethical considerations emerge just from a few recent Latin American contracts belonging to just one firm.
 CLS Strategies alone lists 16 other countries it has worked in, and many more firms engage in similar kinds of work all over the world.

 One final piece of this puzzle is the matter of funding: roughly $3.6 million across Bolivia, Mexico, and Venezuela, “paid for primarily in US dollars.”
 Both the Bolivian government and CLS Strategies have been very clear that the Bolivian government itself did not put up any of the money for the operation.
 CLS was paid “a fee” for the project, but the origin of the millions spent on Facebook ads remains unaccounted for.
 According to CLS, this funding came from “clients inside each country”; who these clients are remains a mystery.

-The scale of CLS Strategies’ political interference operations in Latin America, their hidden sources of funding, and the deep political connections of those many of the individuals working for the firm, all come together to paint a troubling, albeit still very opaque, picture.
+The scale of CLS Strategies’ political interference operations in Latin America, their hidden sources of funding, and the deep political connections of many of the individuals working for the firm, all come together to paint a troubling yet still opaque picture.
 The DC-based firm was paid to knowingly misrepresent themselves to hundreds of thousands of people in order to dishonestly promote right-wing movements and governments, including an undemocratic government responsible for egregious human rights violations.
 CLS’s story is instructive as an example of how this type of digital manipulation is a growing threat for nations around the world.